turi-code/userguide/feature-engineering/one_hot_encoder.md

 per column dimension sparse vector) where the key corresponds to the index of the categorical variable and the value is 1.

-The behaviour of the OneHotEncoder for each input data column type is as follows (see transform() for examples of the same):
+The behaviour of the one-hot-encoder for each input data column type is as follows (see transform() for examples of the same):

  - **string** : The key in the output dictionary is the string category and